 You can see the device under the End devices now.

-From the end devices tab in GNS3, drag and drop webterm end-user machine and connect it to Paloalto managemnt interface like below like below.
+From the end devices tab in GNS3, drag and drop webterm end-user machine to the topology.

-Note: You must require internet access to download the webterm client and it would take few minutes to download the software for the first time.
+Note: You must require internet access to download the webterm client, and it would take a few minutes to download the software for the first time.

-- Righ click on the webterm machine and click on configure, and click on network configuration.
+- Right-click on the webterm machine and click on configure, and click on network configuration.